 Most of the existing Hampshire County records begin in 1788.
 Both fire and war have destroyed most Hampshire records.
 Many of those not burned were carried away during the Civil War.
 To make matters even worse, the remaining pre-1866 records from Hampshire are illegible.
 Well, sadly, that part came off of the to-do list in record time.
 There is nothing at Fold3 or at the Library of Virginia about Jotham Brown and military service, so this will likely fall in the “forever unknown” category.
 During that timeframe in Virginia, all able-bodied men were minimally expected to participate in their local militia.
 That was the only form of local protection.

 Frederick County, VA

-Jotham apparently moved from Hampshire County between 1779 and 1782 when he is found on a Frederick County tax list.
+Jotham apparently moved from Hampshire County between 1779 and 1782 when he is found on the 1782 Frederick County Virginia census.
 If he lived near the Johnson and Crumley families in Frederick County, VA, then he lived near White Hall, shown on the map below.
 This is no hop, skip and a jump.
 It’s 50 miles more or less from Spring Gap and not on flat land.

-Stevie first finds Jotham in Frederick County, Virginia in the 1782 tax list in Col. Holmes district with 10 whites and no slaves, with the following neighbors:
+Stevie first finds Jotham in Frederick County, Virginia in the 1782 Virginia census in Col. Holmes district with 10 whites and no slaves, with the following neighbors:

 Johnson, Topper Sr. – 8 whites